FoalTS/foal/docs/basics/hooks.md

 Hooks are TypeScript decorators used on either a controller method, a controller class or in the `hooks` attribute of a module.
 They're only executed when the regarded service is used as a controller.
 So if the method is called from an http request, the controller decorators will be executed.
 If it is called from the service itself or another one, they'll be skipped.

-They are two types of hooks: pre-hooks which are executed before the controller method (ex: access control, data parser) and post-hooks which are executed after (ex: remove some attributes before returning an object to the client).
+They are two types of hooks: `pre-hooks` which are executed before the controller method (ex: access control, data parser) and `post-hooks` which are executed after (ex: remove some attributes before returning an object to the client).
+By convention, post-hooks should start with `afterThat`.

 ## How to create one